andrew/ultimate-awesome/README.md

 - [awesome-raiden](https://github.com/raiden-network/awesome-raiden) - A curated list of resources, links, projects, tools and hacks on, for and around Raiden! .
 - [awesome-bookmarks](https://github.com/rommelmamedov/awesome-bookmarks) - A list of awesome and useful websites that should be in your bookmarks. 👾🤖.
 - [awesome-sustainable-software](https://github.com/sandstorm/awesome-sustainable-software) - In this list, we want to collect links, resources, and tips towards sustainable software developent.
 We especially want to highlight practical real-world tips which are directly applicable in practice.
+- [awesome-data-science](https://github.com/sayantansatpati/awesome-data-science) - Laundry List of Data Science  / ML /AI resources available online.
 - [awesome-ocean-data-resources](https://github.com/schmidtocean/awesome-ocean-data-resources) - A place to share ocean related data resources.
-- [awesome-eiffel](https://github.com/seamus-brady/awesome-eiffel) - A curated list of awesome Eiffel and Eiffel libraries, resources and tools. .
 - [awesome-democracy](https://github.com/shacts/awesome-democracy) - All that favours real-time democracy.
 - [awesome-mozilla](https://github.com/suriyaa/awesome-mozilla) - :sunglasses: :tada: A curated list of awesome Mozilla projects, frameworks, libraries, software and resources.
 - [awesome-graph-processing](https://github.com/Team309/awesome-graph-processing) - A collection of awesome papers about graph processing.